ess-dmsc/nexus-constructor/GETTING_STARTED.md

-start up application empty
-build simple instrument, source sample detector, chopper cover import from cad file cover field types - stream
-cover file-writer command window pixel data for grid detectors saving and loading from a nexus file

 # Getting started

 Firstly, start the application by running `python3 main.py`.

 You will be shown the main window of the application (pictured below) which contains both a list of components and a 3D view visualising the components listed with their respective shape and position.
 The sample component is added by default, and is indicated by the red cube.
+You can move around the 3D view by using the arrow keys to move, click+drag to pan, and pgup/down to zoom.

 ![](resources/images/NeXus Constructor_001.png)